nerves-project/nerves_examples/hello_network/README.md

 ### Using Erlang Distribution

 One of the exciting features that Erlang and Elixir provide out of the box is called Erlang Distribution.
-This gives you the ability the ability to easily make a connection between multiple running instances of the Erlang VM, called "nodes."
+This gives you the ability to easily make a connection between multiple running instances of the Erlang VM, called "nodes."

 Once you have your device running this `nerves_network` example project, you can use Erlang Distribution to connect to it using from your development host